COMMON POISONOUS PLANTS FOR DOGS AND CATSKeep your pets safe by making sure plants in your home and garden will not harm them

 Also see: 20 Common Plants Safe for Cats & Dogs

-Growing plants indoors is a great way to stave off the winter blues and incorporate living elements into your home.
-Before buying houseplants, research them not just for growing conditions, but whether they’ll be safe for your four-legged friends.
+Growing plants indoors is a great way to incorporate living elements into your home.
+But, before buying houseplants, research them not just for growing conditions, but whether they’ll be safe for your four-legged friends.
 Here are some to avoid:

 Grown for its attractive fronds and unfussy nature, sago palm (Cycas revoluta) is actually a cycad.
 Despite its elegant appearance, all parts of the plant are extremely poisonous if ingested by pets, with the seeds being the most toxic part of the plant.
 The toxic principle is cycasin; symptoms include drooling, vomiting, bloody stools, fluid retention in the abdominal area, internal hemorrhaging, jaundice, liver failure, and death.
 Because of the danger and severity of symptoms, treatment should be sought immediately.

 Introduced as a houseplant decades ago, jade plant (Crassula ovata) is a succulent grown for its fleshy leaves and sturdy tree-like appearance that lends an exotic appeal.
 Harmful to dogs and cats if any part of the plant is ingested, the toxic property is unknown.
 Symptoms, which are generally mild, include vomiting, depression, lack of coordination, lethargy, loss of appetite, and in extreme cases, a slow heart rate or convulsions.